 (Editor’s note: When we first posted this on 28 April, we didn’t realize how bad things were about to get, with race riots and an unchecked pandemic in Trump America.
-So we’re updating this with more information for aspiring American expats, whose number are increasing every day.)
+So we’re updating this with more information for aspiring American expats, whose numbers are increasing every day.)

 Back in 2016, we foresaw an exodus of American expats after the election of Donald Trump, and to a limited degree, that’s exactly what happened.
 But we never imagined life in the United States would get this bad.
-This year, with the coronavirus pandemic and more than 102,000 Americans dying in two months as Europe recovers, we are hearing from friends and family that they want out.
+This year, with the coronavirus pandemic and more than 150,000 Americans dying in five months as Europe recovers, we are hearing from friends and family that they want out.

 Now, at the end of May, dozens of major American city are in flames after the killings of multiple unarmed African-Americans including George Floyd.